FelixSchwarz/mailqueue-runner/README.md

     mail body
     MAIL

-By default, the configuration read from `~/.mailqueue-runner.conf` or `/etc/mailqueue-runner.conf` though you can also specify the config file explicitly using `--config=...`.
+By default, the configuration is read from `~/.mailqueue-runner.conf` or `/etc/mailqueue-runner.conf` though you can also specify the config file explicitly using `--config=...`.
 Similar to other `sendmail` implementations, the application parses `/etc/aliases` to look up the recipient's email address.